Ligabuesaurus

-Ligabuesaurus is a genus of somphospondylan sauropod dinosaur from the Early Cretaceous that lived in what is now Argentina.
-The type species, Ligabuesaurus leanzai, was described by Jose Bonaparte, Gonzalez Riga, and Sebastián Apesteguía in 2006, based on a partial skeleton with skull, holotype MCF-PHV-233.
+Ligabuesaurus is a genus of somphospondylan sauropod from the Early Cretaceous Lohan Cura Formation of what is now Argentina.
+The type species, Ligabuesaurus leanzai, was described in 2006, based on a partial skeleton with a skull.
 The generic name, Ligabuesaurus, honors Giancarlo Ligabue, while the specific name, leanzai, honors the geologist Dr. Héctor A. Leanza, who discovered the skeleton in the Lohan Cura Formation.
-In 2022, a second skeleton was referred, specimen MCF-PHV-228.
-A third skeleton was recovered but not referred due to a lack of overlapping material.
-The three skeletons were excavated between 1998 and 2000.